bladasone/t1-frontend/README.md

-# t1-frontend
-T1 homework repo
+use this repo for upload homeworks T1-course